nguy2819/REST-API-practice-NinjaDB-MONGODB/README.md

 ### Step 1: Download MongoDB
 - If you use macOS, in your terminal, typed "cd/"
 - It will go to "/ borlandtien$" (your home based on your personal computer's name)
-- Then "mkdir data" or "sudo mkdir data" (force to make a directory - named data)
+- In your home base, then "mkdir data" or "sudo mkdir data" (force to make a directory - named data)
 - ["mongod --dbpath data/"](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#specify-the-path-of-the-data-directory)
-- When you see ["[initandlisten] waiting for connections on port 27017"](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#verify-that-mongodb-has-started-successfully) - which means MongoDB has started successfully
+- When you see ["[initandlisten] waiting for connections on port 27017"](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/#verify-that-mongodb-has-started-successfully) - which means MongoDB has started in your computer successfully

 ### Step 2: Create a package.json
 - Terminal => rest-api-practice => npm init -y